jiaopingchen/ECE-884-group6/README.md

 <img src="doc/Deep_INC3.PNG" width="600"><br>
 <b>scores & confusion matrix</b>
 </p>
-The result of Inception-v2 model is significanlty better than the CNN model.
+The result of Inception-ResNet v2 model is significanlty better than the CNN model.

 ### 1.4.6 Conclusion
 The result is the same with our expectation.
 The pretrained model Inception-v2 shows significantly improvement over the CNN model.
 There is a 13% accuracy increase.
 At the same time, the Inception_v2 only trained for 50 epochs, it is less time consuming than the CNN method to achieve a same or better accuracy.